gonzo-code/CryptoCrapp/README.md

 # CryptoCrapp
-To create an information ecosystem that prioritizes privacy and incentivizes critical thinking.
+Start of a project to  create an information ecosystem that prioritizes privacy and incentivizes critical thinking.